Jakob0901/SQS-Demo/docs/arc42/arc42-documentation-EN.md

 Description

-The movie quotes application is deployed across multiple environments to ensure development, testing, and production needs are met.
+The QuotesService application is deployed across multiple environments to ensure development, testing, and production needs are met.
 The infrastructure includes:

 **_Overview Diagram_**